QuBo-Delft/QuBo/docs/backlogs/backlog.md

 - As a student I want to have new questions appear automatically so that I don't have to manually refresh the question board.
 - As a student I want to delete my own questions so that they won't interfere with the lecture in case they are no longer relevant.
 - As a student I want to indicate how I experience the pace of the lecture in a continuous fashion so that the lecturer can take that into account.
+- As a student I want to change my pace vote so that my pace vote accurately reflects how I experience the pace of the lecture.
 ---
 - As a TA I want to have new questions appear automatically so that I don't have to manually refresh the question board.
 - As a TA I want to add written answers to questions during and after lectures so that I can respond to easy questions myself or summarise the lecturer's verbal answers in textual form.